What is underfloor heating?

 Will I need a new boiler/consumer unit?

-Not necessarily – water underfloor heating systems will work with any type of boiler but you might need to check than an older boiler will be able to cope with the extra demand.
+Not necessarily – water underfloor heating systems will work with any type of boiler but you might need to check that an older boiler will be able to cope with the extra demand.
 Electric underfloor heating systems just need to be connected to your mains supply.

 What difference do different floor types make?